 There are approximately 175 employees.
 Operations are one shift per day, 5 to 6 days per week with April to August generally being 6 days per week.
+Shift hours are currently 6:00 am to 4:30 pm.
 The plant shuts down in the middle of August after the busy season for a brief break.
+This year has been very busy and there was no middle of August shutdown.

-Woodard-CM (N5587) is a minor source due to the potential to emit of less than 250 tons per year (tpy) of any regulated air contaminant.
+Woodard-CM (N5587) is a minor source due to the potential to emit of less than 250 tons per year (tpy) and 100 tpy of any regulated air contaminant.
 The facility is a synthetic minor for emissions of hazardous air pollutants (HAPs) with opt-out limits of less than 9.0 tpy of any single HAP and 22.5 tpy of aggregate HAPs.
 The facility is not subject to the Title V - Renewable Operating Permit Program.

-The facility operates under PTI 270-95B which is for a burn-off oven, an E-coat line, and includes the HAPs optout limits.
+The facility has one Permit to Install (PTI) 270-95C issued March 16, 2018 which is for a burn-off oven, an E-coat line, and includes the HAPs opt-out limits.
 The facility also has many exempt processes.
 The various processes at the plant are listed below.

-Emission Unit ID Description Permit or Exemption Rule Forges Two small forges, fired by natural gas Rule 282(2)(a)(i) Welding stations: steel Arc welding of steel wire Rule 285(2)(i) Welding stations: aluminum TiG welding of aluminum wire Rule 285(2)(i) Prod grinders Metal grinding processes exhausting to in-plant environment Rule 285(2)(I)(vi)(B) Cleaning process (two operating modes, one for aluminum parts, one for steel) Spraying of metal parts with a series of seven clean water, caustic, and acid solutions Rule 281(2)(e) EU-Ecoat The electrodeposition coating line (E-coat) consists of a dip tank, flash- off area, and a natural gas- PTI 270-95B
+1 Emission Unit ID Description PTI / Exemption Rule / Federal Reg Forges Two small forges, fired by natural gas Rule 282(2)(a)(i) Welding stations: steel Arc welding of steel wire Rule 285(2)(i) Welding stations: aluminum TiG welding of aluminum wire Rule 285(2)(i) Production grinders Metal grinding processes exhausting to in-plant environment Rule 285(2)(l)(vi)(B) operating modes, one Spraying of metal parts with a series of seven clean water, caustic, and acid solutions Rule 281(2)(e) EU-Ecoat The electrodeposition coating line (E-coat) consists of a dip tank, flash-off area, and a natural gas-fired oven used to coat metal lawn furniture and miscellaneous metal parts.
+PTI 270-95C / 40 CFR 60, Subpart EE Four powder coating booths Powder coating in electrostatic booths, with a two-sectioned oven Rule 287(2)(d) Antique coating, booth and area Spray booth for application antiquing finish to metal parts, with HVLP spray guns, and mat/panel filters Rule 287(2)(c) / 40 CFR 60, Subpart EE EU-BurnOffOven A natural gas-fired burn- off oven with afterburner PTI 270-95C Shot blast machine Rule 285(2)(l)(vi)(C)

-Emission Unit ID Description Permit or Exemption Rule fired oven used to coat metal lawn furniture and miscellaneous metal parts.
-Four powder coating booths Powder coating in electrostatic booths, with a two-sectioned oven Rule 287(2)(d) Antique coating, booth and area Spray booth for application antiquing finish to metal parts, with HVLP spray guns, and mat/panel filters Rule 287(2)(c) EU-BurnOffOven A natural gas-fired burn-off oven with afterburner PTI 270-95B Shot blast machine Shot blast machine, with mechanical collector and baghouse (external vent) Rule 285(2)(I)(vi)(C) Aluminum parts cleaning booth Aluminum parts cleaner using walnut shells with particulate control (internal vent) Rule 285(2)(I)(vi)(B) Machine shop Various metal working processes Rule 285(2)(I)(vi)(A) and/or (B) Natural gas-fired emergency generator Emergency generator for lighting.
-Rule 285(2)(g) Natural gas-fired space heaters 10 natural gas-fired space heaters for building heat Rule 282(2)(b)(i) Two small natural gas- fired boilers There is one boiler in maintenance and one for the E-coat process.
+Emission Unit ID Description PTI / Exemption Rule / Federal Reg Shot blast machine, with mechanical collector and baghouse (external vent) Aluminum parts cleaning booth Aluminum parts cleaner using walnut shells with particulate control (internal vent) Rule 285(2)(l)(vi)(B) Machine shop Various metal working processes Rule 285(2)(l)(vi)(A) and/or (B) Natural gas-fired emergency generator Emergency generator for lighting.
+Rule 285(2)(g) / 40 CFR 63, Subpart ZZZZ Natural gas-fired space heaters 10 natural gas-fired space heaters for building heat Rule 282(2)(b)(i) Two small natural gas -fired boilers There is one boiler in maintenance and one for the E-coat process.
 Rule 282(2)(b)(i)

-The coating processes are subject to the federal requirements of 40 CFR Part 60, Subpart EE, New Source Performance Standards (NSPS) for Surface Coating of Metal Furniture.
+The coating processes (when coating metal furniture) are subject to the federal requirements of 40 CFR Part 60, Subpart EE, New Source Performance Standards (NSPS) for Surface Coating of Metal Furniture.
 For 40 CFR 60, Subpart EE, the following applies: